kikobr/ProtoSparker/README.md

 ### goback;
 This layer name will make the prototype return to the last page it visited.
 It's really useful for back buttons.

+### flatten;
+When using SvgImporter, this will flatten a group into a single layer, improving dramatically the loading and render times.
+It's specially useful for illustration groups, because they usually have a lot of layer that slows down creation of framer layers.

 ### scroll;
 This makes the layer / group automatically scrollable.
 By default it's set to scroll vertically